The spectacular emptiness of Roseanne Barr’s apology

 — Roseanne Barr (@therealroseanne) May 29, 2018

-Someone from ABC’s no doubt beleaguered PR team must have told her this apology was insufficient and that by mentioning a proposed exit on Twitter in the same breath as the apology, it looked as though she was blaming “being on Twitter” for the racism she’d belched onto the platform.
+Someone from ABC’s no doubt beleaguered PR team must have told her this apology was insufficient and that by mentioning a proposed exit from Twitter in the same breath as the apology, it looked as though she was blaming “being on Twitter” for the racism she’d belched onto the social media network.
 The Twitter environment Barr selected for herself may have contributed to the false sense of security propelling her blatantly racist tweet, but it absolutely does not excuse it.
 Within five minutes came apology # 2.

 I apologize to Valerie Jarrett and to all Americans.
 I am truly sorry for making a bad joke about her politics and her looks.
 I should have known better.
 Forgive me-my joke was in bad taste.